sylrie/P5_Pur_Beurre/README.md

 * Search for food in the **Open Food Facts API**.
 Make an API request for input values to database (food table)

-* Select food form category
+* Select food form category.
-the program shows 5 foods on selected category
+The program shows 5 foods on selected category

-* The application offers substitutes (2 max)
+* The application offers substitutes (2 max).
 Looking into the database for find substitutes

-* Favorites
+* Favorites:
-The program offer to save the substitute,
-Show saved favorites and details,
-Favorite food can be deleted.
+The program offer to save the substitute, show saved favorites and details, favorite food can be deleted.

 * Interaction of the user with the program in the terminal.
 * Management of user input errors.